All page references are to The Fantasy Trip Legacy edition In the Labyrinth rulebook, unless noted otherwise.

 The old Staff of Power enchantment has been spread over the new Staff II to Staff V spells.

-Cleansing (ITL 31) now includes my suggestion to limit its use as a cheap Death spell.
+Cleansing (ITL 31) now includes my suggestion to limit its use as a cheap mass Death spell.

 Diamond Flesh (ITL 31) is new.